PRESIDENT & DIRECTOR

 Iris is very excited to be joining the team at Organic Alberta and jumping into the world of organic agriculture.
 While completing an Ecology degree at the University of Toronto, she became very interested in agroecosystems.
 She spent a summer at the OACC in Truro, Nova Scotia getting introduced to the world of organic agriculture before travelling to the University of Manitoba to do her Masters degree with Dr. Martin Entz, studying reducing tillage in organic systems.
 After finishing her masters, she continued working with Dr. Entz on the organic wheat and oat breeding programs and the participatory plant breeding program.
 She also worked with Dr. Yvonne Lawley, also at the U of M, on both conventional and organic agronomy research, working with a range of crops.

-PROGRAM & EVENTS COORDINATOR
+PROGRAM AND COMMUNICATIONS COORDINATOR

 Tierra is a recent graduate of Mount Allison University with a degree in Honours Philosophy, Politics, & Economics, Politics Emphasis.
 Previously a summer student, Tierra is excited to return to Organic Alberta and bring what she has learned from her time with Food Secure Canada and Mount Allison University to the table.
 She is looking forward to rejoining the team and learning more about sustainable agriculture and food systems!